holographicSol/communicator/README.md

 Communicator - Written by Benjamin Jack Cullen

 A Very Powerful Communications Tool - Project in early development.
+Project potentially discontinued due to security concerns.
+Please use with caution and read the code if implementing the Communicator.

 Communicator is capable of potentially communicating with any IPv4, Domain Name, IPv6 and MAC addresses running and or not running a Communicator, this makes the Communicator very powerful.
 Use wisely.